-Join Greg Sowell for an in-depth discussion in this video Link state, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Link state, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] Link State Routing Protocols…are more complex in nature,…though their basic functionality is fairly simple.…If distance vector is a road sign,…link state would be a full map.…Link state routers build a full map of the network…via advertisement sent from those neighbors.…Since each router has a clear view of the network,…it will independently calculate best path for itself.…A link state router will send information about its links,…its directly connected networks, and itself.…